HCMID/HCMID.github.io/index.md

 ## Open House, Sept.
 15!

-Come to our annual open house for anyone interested in learning more about HC MID, on Friday, Sept.
-15, 3:30-4:30.
+Come to our annual open house for anyone interested in learning more about HC MID, on **Friday, Sept.
+15, 3:30-4:30, in Hogan 406**.
 Meet returning members, get an overview of ongoing projects, eat cookies, join us!

-Place: TBA.
-(Probably in Hogan.)

 ## Regular meetings